FindMySchool LogoFindMySchool

 Stopsley sits within a local authority system that operates catchment areas, and Year 7 applications are made through the coordinated local authority process.
 The school’s own admissions information reinforces that applications should be submitted by the local authority deadline, and that late applications are not considered in the initial allocation except in exceptional circumstances.

-The admissions policy for 2025 to 2026 sets a Published Admission Number of 270 for Year 7 and explains the oversubscription framework.
-The criteria include, in order, children with Education, Health and Care Plans naming the school, looked-after and previously looked-after children, catchment area priority, siblings, and feeder primary school links (Stopsley Primary, St Matthew’s Primary and Bushmead Primary are named).
+The school’s admissions policy explains the Year 7 oversubscription framework.
+The criteria include, in order, children with Education, Health and Care Plans naming the school, looked-after and previously looked-after children, catchment area priority, siblings, and feeder primary school links.
 Where a tie-break is needed, distance is measured from the school’s main reception to the home address using a mapping system approved by the local authority.

 Demand data indicates that the school is oversubscribed.
 For the Year 7 entry route, there were 449 applications for 221 offers, which equates to about 2.03 applications per offer.
 This is not selective-school level competition, but it is competitive enough that families should take the process seriously, particularly if they are outside catchment or not linked to feeder routes.
 Parents can use the FindMySchoolMap Search to understand their own location context alongside local admissions rules.